Glossary

 Term adopted by collectors to refer to a tight weave machine-woven embroidery manufacturing style most commonly used by German manufacturers.
 This method of manufacturing weaves rayon (also referred to as “fake silk”) or cotton thread on a rayon or cotton thread base.
 While the name is derived from the one of the manufacturers, Bandfabrik Ewald Vorsteher located in Wuppertal-Baren, Germany, other vendors also produced this type of patch.
 This style of manufacturing originated in France in the 1800s.

-501st Tactical Missile Wing BeVO PATCH
+501st Tactical Missile Wing BEVo Patch

-501st Tactical Missile Wing BeVO PATCH
+Close-up of the 501st Tactical Missile Wing BEVo Patch

 Blazer Patch